Mykola-Ts/movie-scope/README.md

 ## 🎯 Features

+- **Trending Movies**
+  The homepage displays a curated list of popular movies with the ability to switch between daily trending (default) and weekly trending titles.

+- **Load More Movies**
+  A Show more button at the bottom of the homepage allows users to load and view additional movies without leaving the page.

+- **Movie Search**
+  Users can search for movies by title on the /movies page, enabling quick and easy content discovery.

+- **Genre Filter**
+  The /movies page includes a list of main genres, allowing users to quickly find movies by their preferred genre.

+- **Pagination**
+  The /movies page includes pagination to browse through large result sets, with visibility of the total number of available pages.

+- **Movie Details**
+  Each movie has a dedicated details page that provides comprehensive information, including:
+  - poster image and homepage link;
+  - original title and original language;
+  - genres and runtime;
+  - release date;
+  - production countries and companies;
+  - budget and revenue;
+  - popularity score, average rating, and vote count;
+  - movie overview and plot description.

+- **Additional Information about movie**
+  The movie details page includes an Additional information section with interactive buttons:
+  - Show the cast — displays the list of actors and their roles;
+  - Show reviews — shows user reviews and feedback.

+- **Scroll to Top Button**
+  Enhances navigation and usability, especially on long or content-heavy pages.
+  Appears when scrolling down and allows users to quickly return to the top of the page.

 - **Keyboard Accessibility**
   Modal windows and navigation elements support keyboard interactions (e.g., Esc to close modals), improving accessibility.